annotation/text-fabric/tf/convert/app/transcription.md

 «endModelII»

+«beginTokenNo»
 ## Word detection

-Words will be detected.
+Words have been be detected.
 They are maximally long sequences of alphanumeric characters and hyphens.

 1. What is alphanumeric is determined by the unicode class of the character,